 ABOUT THE SERIES

 Lineage: Black Music Series is a live music series held monthly at Pimento Jamaican Kitchen.
 The series seeks to honor the Black Heritage of several American musical forms, hold space for Black artists, and make this music more widely accessible.
-The first night of the series features amazing talent from our local community: a trio with Babatunde Lea, Mankwe Ndosi, and Davu Seru, followed by Lila Ammons Jazz Group!
+Previous nights of the series have featured Babatunde Lea, Mankwe Ndosi, and Davu Seru, and Lila Ammons Jazz Group.

 The series is a project by Julian Manzara with support from The Cedar Cultural Center and the Cedar Artist Collective.